Protesticon/BBH_AMUSE/README.md

 The distribution of stars around the Milky Way’s central black hole: https://www.aanda.org/articles/aa/pdf/2018/01/aa30462-17.pdf
 The Black Hole Mass Distribution in the Galaxy: https://ui.adsabs.harvard.edu/abs/2010ApJ...725.1918O/abstract

+# To Do
+## In report:
+add detailed discription of the code fi...
+correct code...
+soft binary?